presnick/ProgramsInformationPeople/_sources/Functions/DecodingaFunction.rst

             z.append(y)
             return x + 3

-.. mchoicema:: test_questionfunctions_3_2
+.. mchoice:: test_questionfunctions_3_2
+   :multiple_answers:
    :answer_a: integer
    :answer_b: float
    :answer_c: list
    :answer_d: string
    :answer_e: Can't tell
+   :feedback_a: x - y, y-2, and x+3 can all be performed on integers.
+   :feedback_b: x - y, y-2, and x+3 can all be performed on floats.
+   :feedback_c: x - y, y-2, and x+3 can't be performed on lists.
+   :feedback_d: x - y and y-2 can't be performed on strings.
+   :feedback_e: You can tell from some of the operations that are performed on them.
    :correct: a,b
-   :feedback_a: x - y, y-2, and x+3 can all be performed on integers
-   :feedback_b: x - y, y-2, and x+3 can all be performed on floats
-   :feedback_c: x - y, y-2, and x+3 can't be performed on lists
-   :feedback_d: x - y and y-2 can't be performed on strings
-   :feedback_e: You can tell from some of the operations that are performed on them.

    What are the possible types of variables x and y?